 Dr. Larry Larson, La Grande, Oregon, USA

-Dr. Patrick E. Clark, USDA/ARS, Boise, Idaho, USA
+Dr. Patrick E. Clark, Boise, Idaho, USA

 Dr. Michael D. Johnson, Boston, Massachusetts, USA